And what does it taste like?

 This new breed of ‘cheese’ goes big on taste and texture, with mock versions of popular types of cheeses – from creamy cheddar and Camembert to flavoursome Gouda, Halloumi & nacho cheese.

-Whilst real cheese traditionally comes from cows, goats or sheep – we have soy, oils and nuts to thank for giving us an environmentally friendly, ethical and progressively delicious alternative to the substance that holds so many back from making the switch to veganism.
+Whilst dairy cheese usually comes from (stolen from?) cows, goats or sheep – we have a variety of base ingredients including coconut, soy, nut or seed oils to thank for giving us an environmentally friendly, ethical and progressively delicious alternative to the substance that holds so many back from making the switch to veganism.

 In this article, we take a look at the key ingredients that are used to make dairy free cheese, what unique properties they bring and the health benefits they offer.